ramblingsofadev/docs/configuration.md

 GlobalConfiguration::tryGetValue('foo', $value);
 ```

 These methods mimic the `IConfiguration` interface, but are static.
 Like `IConfiguration`, you can use `.` as a delimiter between sections.
 If you have 2 configuration sources registered, `GlobalConfiguration` will attempt to find the path in the first registered source, and, if it's not found, the second source.
-If no value is found, the `get*()` methods will throw a `ConfigurationException`, and the `tryGet*()` methods will return `false`.
+If no value is found, the `get*()` methods will throw a `MissingConfigurationValueException`, and the `tryGet*()` methods will return `false`.

 <h3 id="building-the-global-configuration">Building The Global Configuration</h3>